Dalmatian Toadflax

 Chemical

-• Dalmatian Toadflax’s waxy leaves make the use of an oil or silicon-based surfactant necessary.
+• Dalmatian toadflax’s waxy leaves make the use of an oil or silicon-based surfactant necessary.

 • Satisfactory control can be achieved using dicamba; chlorsulphuron, glyphosate or imazapyr have also proven effective.